 Q. How long will delivery take?

-A. We aim to ship your order as soon as possible, our normal delivery time is 2 to 5 working days (mainland UK).
+A. We aim to ship your order as soon as possible, our normal despatch time is 2 to 5 working days (mainland UK).
 Please note that deliveries will normally be made between 8am and 6pm Monday to Friday and for larger items must be signed for.
 If unable to deliver the carrier should leave a card giving delivery options, however you can always give a different shipping address if you so wish (i.e. neighbour, work, relation, etc) where a person would be available to sign and take delivery.

 Q. What weight of bowling ball should I use?